Create a route map with the Printmaps map editor

 Once our geocoding engine has converted the addresses to their respective coordinates, you can go ahead and change the type of marker, the colour, icon or their size.
 All POIs will be saved in a separate layer, so once you’ve downloaded your map in Photoshop format, you can open it up and fine-tune the positioning of your POIs.

-Download your map as a PSD or SVG file, and you will be able to open this file as a layered map in Photoshop or Illustrator.
+Download your route map as a layered PSD or SVG file, and open this file in Photoshop or Illustrator.
 This way you can still easily adjust which layers you would like to be visual on your map and where exactly you would like to place them.
 Remove, move or add text, change colours and show or hide layers.
 The options are endless and which ones are beneficial for you highly depends on your own specific project!